 Click here to buy your copy!

 I do love this study and can personally recommend it.
 I would of course suggest that you read through the entire thing before you begin talking with your children.
 I would also suggest that you consider bringing nature into the picture.
-God has created plants and animals that reproduce and lend much to the discussion.
+God has created plants and animals that reproduce and lend much to the discussion on biblical sexuality.
 Be sure if you do this that you point out that God intended so much more than simple reproduction for His people.
 (The study does a great job at pointing this out!)